paldhous/ucsc/2019/visual-journalism/md/cleaning-data.md

 First, manually edit `Interuniveristy Center for Japanese Language` to `Stanford`, which is where this center is based.

-We could continute editing manually, but to illustrate Open Refine's editing functions click on the `Cluster` button.
+We could contrinute editing manually, but to illustrate Open Refine's editing functions click on the `Cluster` button.
 Here you can experiment with different clustering algorithms to edit entries that may be variants of the same thing.
 Select `key collision` and `metaphone3`, then start checking the clusters and renaming them as `Berkeley` or `Stanford` as appropriate:

 ![](./img/cleaning_data_13.jpg)